-Our CNCGC, from time to time, conducts a review of directors' compensation for board and committee service and recommends changes to our Board where appropriate.
+Our CNCGC, from time to time, conducts a review of directors' compensation for Board and committee service and recommends changes to our Board where appropriate.
 Our Board considers and approves the adequacy and form of the compensation of directors upon recommendation of our CNCGC and ensures the compensation realistically reflects the responsibilities and time involved in being an effective director.

-Director compensation includes a base retainer and participation in our company's deferred share unit plan ("DSU Plan").
-On March 2, 2016, upon recommendation of the CNCGC, our Board approved the adoption of the DSU Plan to deliver equity-based compensation to directors who are also not full-time employees of our company.
-Effective March 2, 2016, non-management directors were entitled to participate in the DSU Plan and were no longer eligible to participate in the Option Plan or the Award Plan.
-The Board recently approved formal amendments to each the Option Plan and Award Plan to formally reflect such decision of the Board.
-Deferred share units ("DSUs") which are granted or credited to a non-management director pursuant to the DSU Plan are paid out, in either cash and/or common shares purchased by our company on the TSX, after the director ceases to be a member of our Board.
-The value of a DSU is based on the then market value of a common share of our company.
+Director compensation includes a base retainer and participation in our Company's deferred share unit plan ("DSU Plan").
+On March 2, 2016, upon recommendation of the CNCGC, our Board approved the adoption of the DSU Plan to deliver equitybased compensation to directors who are also not full-time employees of our Company.
+Effective March 2, 2016, nonmanagement directors were entitled to participate in the DSU Plan and were no longer eligible to participate in the Option Plan or the Award Plan to ensure their long-term interests are fully aligned with shareholders.
+The Board approved formal amendments to each the Option Plan and Award Plan to formally reflect such decision of the Board.
+Deferred share units ("DSUs") which are granted or credited to a non-management director pursuant to the DSU Plan are paid out, in either cash and/or Common Shares purchased by our Company on the TSX, after the director ceases to be a member of our Board.
+The value of a DSU is based on the then market value of a Common Share of our Company.

-During the year ended December 31, 2017, our non-management directors were each paid an annual retainer in the amount of \$45,000 and an annual fee of either \$3,000, \$5,000 or \$6,000 for a committee of our Board in which they participated.
-The Chairman of our Audit Committee was paid an additional annual retainer in the amount of \$10,000 and the Chairman of the CNCGC was paid an additional annual retainer in the amount of \$6,000.
+During the year ended December 31, 2020, our non-management directors were each paid an annual retainer in the amount of \$45,000 and an annual fee of either \$3,000 or \$5,000 for a committee of our Board in which they participated.
+The Chairman of our Audit Committee was paid an additional annual retainer in the amount of \$12,000 and the Chairman of the CNCGC, as well as the Lead Director of our Company, were paid an additional annual retainer in the amount of \$8,000.
 In addition, the directors were reimbursed for their reasonable expenses incurred in carrying out their duties as directors.
 The non-management directors were entitled to participate in the DSU Plan.
-During the fiscal year ended December 31, 2017, the non-management directors were each awarded an annual grant of 5,000 DSUs.
+During the fiscal year ended December 31, 2020, the non-management directors were each awarded an annual grant of 7,500 DSUs.